howest-mct/2023-2024-projectone-ctai-danyukezz/Docs/Feedforward.md

 ## Conversation 1 (Date: xx/xx/2024)

-Lecturer:
+Lecturer: Marie

 Questions for this conversation:

-- Question 1: V
+- Question 1: which models should I make and how to start?

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: Make a model for face recognition first and then second model for emotion detection.

 ## Conversation 2 (Date: xx/xx/2024)

-Lecturer:
+Lecturer: Frederik

 Questions for this conversation:

-- Question 1: V
+- Question 1: Where I can store my music names and mp3 files?

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: For the names use csv files, for the mp3 just a folder

 ## Conversation 3 (Date: xx/xx/2024)

-Lecturer:
+Lecturer: Tijn

 Questions for this conversation:

-- [x] Question 1: V
+- [x] Question 1: Just an overral question for my maker part

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: Use piano hinges, glue, laser cutting etc